airspeed-velocity/asv/docs/source/installing.rst

 One of the following:

-- `virtualenv <http://virtualenv.org/>`__, 1.10 or later (this is true
+- `virtualenv <http://virtualenv.org/>`__, 1.10 or later, for Python
-  even with Python 3.3, where virtualenv is included as venv, since venv is not compatible with other versions of Python).
+  2.6, 2.7, and 3.2 (starting from Python 3.3, the builtin ``venv``
+  module is used; however, if you want to include earlier Pythons in your benchmark, then the *master* Python, i.e. the one which is running asv, still needs virtualenv).

   Note that virtualenv 1.11.0 will not work, as it contains a bug in setuptools that prevents its installation in a clean virtual